lowRISC/lowrisc-site/content/docs/internship-2016/report.md

 During development a deadlock condition arose when interacting with the L2 cache.
 The exact cause of the deadlock proved to be difficult to reproduce quickly, and so did not arise in simulation at all.
 The cause seemed to be some interaction between cached and uncached transactions on the TileLink bus.
-This was likely caused by a bug in the TileLink bus protocol supplied by UC Berkeley.
+This may be a bug in Rocket's TileLink implementation, but we were unable to fully confirm.
 Due to the limited time of our internship, and our lack of knowledge of the Chisel language we avoided this problem by removing the L2 cache entirely.
 As one might expect, this significantly impacted the performance of the codec.
 Part way through the internship an [update to the TileLink github repository](https://github.com/ucb-bar/uncore/commit/ad95aa79ce2aa694fa628c5f1cab101676581f0e) made reference to a fix for a 'L2 Writeback deadlock issue'.
-Therefore a future development would be to integrate these updates into the lowRISC repository, and see if this is the same deadlock condition we encountered.
-If this is not the case, then it would be necessary to develop a way of reliably reproducing the deadlock, and resolving it while in communication with the team at UC Berkeley.
+Therefore a future development would be to further evaluate this patch to determine if this reflects the issue we encountered, and look to integrate these updates into the lowRISC repository.
+If not, more work must be done to further isolate the issue.

 ### 11.2 Driver Scatter-Gather Support
 Currently the linux driver has support for scatter-gather instructions in physical memory, which is contiguous within user-space.
 A future extension would be to introduce full scatter-gather support - that is including the case where information is not contiguous within user space.